-So yesterday was World Hepatitis Day, which is a virus or infection and can result in a pretty serious disease and inflammation of the liver.
-When it comes to your baby’s health and well being you can never be too safe or too clean.
+World Hepatitis Day is recognised annually on 28 July in an effort to increase awareness of this viral infection that can result in serious disease and inflammation of the liver.
+When it comes to your baby’s health and well-being, you can never be too safe or too clean.

 - Hepatitis A Virus (HAV)